shawnbirring/casinoDatabase/README.md

 - [ ] 16.
 How many uniforms remain un-allocated?

 ## Shawn
-- [ x ] 4.
+- [x] 4.
 How many breaker shifts are scheduled this week?
-- [ x ] 6.
+- [x] 6.
 Any Slot Attendants who have not been assigned to Section NORTH in the last month
-- [ x ] 8.
+- [x] 8.
 List of active WW sorted by date and employee

 # How your projects will be evaluated